shane0/shane0.github.io/docs/zen.md

 The origins of Zen can be traced back to the teachings of the Indian monk Bodhidharma, who is said to have brought Buddhism to China in the 6th century.
 From there, it developed into the distinct Chinese Chan tradition, which was then introduced to Japan in the 12th century as Zen.

 Zen places great emphasis on the practice of meditation, which is considered a means to directly experiencing one's own true nature, or the nature of reality itself.
 This experience is often referred to as "satori" in Japanese.
-Zen also places great importance on everyday activities and mindfulness, encouraging the integration of mindfulness into all aspects of life.
+Zen also places great importance on everyday activities and mindfulness, encouraging the integration of MINDFULNESS into all aspects of life.

 Overall, the goal of Zen practice is to awaken to one's true nature, which is said to be pure and unchanging, and to live a life characterized by wisdom, compassion, and peace.